How to Give to Others Without Burning Out

 So how can we keep giving without burning out?
 We’re told that self-care is the answer: Give yourself a treat; you deserve it.
 Take some time for yourself.
 Say no.

 Indeed, a research review found that psychologists in training who practice more self-care report feeling less distressed and stressed and more satisfied with life.
 The question is: What does self-care look like, and how much of it do we need?

-As it turns out, the trick is to be other-focused and kind, but to balance that with taking care of yourself as well.
+As it turns out, the trick is to be focused on and kind to others, but to balance that with taking care of yourself as well.
 Here are some practices to help you do that.

-Self-compassion is treating yourself as you would a friend—with kindness rather than self-judgment—especially at times when you fail.
+Self-compassion is treating yourself as you would a friend—with kindness rather than self-judgment—especially when you fail.
 Self-compassion is remembering that we all make mistakes, instead of beating ourselves up.
 And it means being mindful of emotions and thoughts without getting overly immersed in them.
-Self-compassion doesn’t mean being indulgent or letting yourself off the hook, but it also doesn’t mean being overly self-critical and harsh.
+Though self-compassion doesn’t mean you get to be indulgent or let yourself off the hook, it also doesn’t mean being too self-critical and harsh.